yokawaiik/YoKawaiiK/README.md

-Hi, I'm Danil Shubin, a beginner Flutter developer from Krasnoyarsk.
+Hi, I'm Danil Shubin, a beginner Flutter developer.
 I have a Master of Science Degrees in Software Engineering.
 I am very interested in IT and modern cross-platform technologies.